simplepleb/modulemanager-module/README.md

 If the module does not have its own settings method the ModuleManager default will display the form.

+If a module config file has values that are arrays() - add them to the protected_modules

 # Dashboard Screenshot

 ![Screen Shot 2021-03-10 at 6 40 58 AM](https://user-images.githubusercontent.com/79759974/110624073-bb5f4980-816b-11eb-98bb-cfc0481c295c.png)